simonmcmanus/livedocs-sample/README.md

 At the moment the middleware just takes care of validation.

+So for example if in your spec you specify that a param should be a number in the body, the request will be rejected by the middleware unless the param is present and is a number.

+The livedocs middleware is currently loaded onto every request by the route loader.

 #Verb Mapping

 In this example the /routes/food folder uses verb mapping, but the /routes/animals folder does not.